“Wilderness is not a luxury but a necessity of the human spirit.” -Edward Abbey

 Stone Mountain State Park – Camping, Trails, Education and Events, Exhibits and Historic Sites, Fishing, Picnicking, and Rock Climbing available.
 Located 140 miles or 2.5 hrs by car from UNC.
 Fishing (Special Catch and Release): $15/day per section.
 Campsite Rentals: $18/day

 Grayson Highlands State Park – Camping, Hiking, Fishing, Boating, Hunting, and Horseback Trails available.
 Located 170 miles or 3 hours by car from UNC.
-Parking, admission and boat launching fees available.
-Cabins and lodges can also be reserved.
+Fees for parking, admission and boat launch.
+Cabins and lodges can be reserved.
 Bonus: wild ponies!

 Wilson Creek – Hiking, Camping (backcountry and car), Backpacking, Kayaking, Canoeing, Mountain biking, Horseback Riding, Tubing, Swimming, and Fishing available.
 Located 190 miles or 3.5 hours by car from UNC.
 Wilson Creek was once used as summer hunting grounds for the Cherokee Indians.
 Now, it serves as a wilderness area for numerous activities and events.
 Trails in the Wilson Creek area are rugged, but you can find some amazing spots to play in the water if you’re open to some adventure.